OpenFreeEnergy/openfe/docs/guide/setup/defining_protocols.rst

    settings = openmm_rfe.RelativeHybridTopologyProtocol.default_settings()
    settings.simulation_settings.production_length = '10 ns'

-   prot = openmm_rfe.RelativeHybridTopologyProtocol(settings)
+   protocol = openmm_rfe.RelativeHybridTopologyProtocol(settings)

 ..
 TODO: should we just wait to define transformations in the Execution section?

-Using Protocols and Transformations
+Creating Transformations from Protocols
 -----------------------------------------

 With only ``settings`` defined, a ``Protocol`` contains no chemistry-specific information.